-In response, the Obama Commerce Department has now levied hefty 31 percent tariffs on Chinese panel makers, which will likely hike prices for domestic buyers.
-The upshot is expected to be some slowing of the fast-expanding residential solar conversion market – one of the few “wins” on Obama’s green play-card.
+In response, the Obama Commerce Department has now levied hefty 31% tariffs on Chinese panel makers, which will likely hike prices for domestic buyers.
+The upshot is expected to be some slowing of the fast-expanding residential solar conversion market—one of the few “wins” on Obama’s green play-card.

-A similar scenario is playing out in wind turbine towers, where in response to complaints from a coalition of U.S. producers, the Commerce Department just recently announced that it will impose tariffs of between 13 percent and 26 percent on Chinese imports.
+A similar scenario is playing out in wind turbine towers, where in response to complaints from a coalition of U.S. producers, the Commerce Department just recently announced that it will impose tariffs of between 13% and 26% on Chinese imports.
 Similar penalties are expected to be charged against Vietnamese makers later this year.

 Presumably, just as for solar panels, these actions will worsen the economics of wind installations, which had been on the upswing, spurring rapid growth.
 At the same time, the Chinese government has (not unreasonably) hit back, citing U.S. federal support of green products that they say violate trade agreements.